Could you be a local hero and become a special constable?

 Candidates will only achieve Independent Patrol Status once they have attended all phase one and phase two sessions, passed the final written exam to ensure knowledge and understanding, and completed all elements of their portfolio to demonstrate their performance.

 To be eligible for appointment as a Special Constable, you must be a British citizen.
-Commonwealth citizens and other foreign nationals are also eligible but only if they are resident in the UK free of restrictions.
+If you are not a British citizen, you are eligible to apply but must be a resident in the UK and free of restrictions.

 If you have recently resided abroad, we need to be able to check your previous three years, including employment, education and/or residency.

-Applicants must be in good health, of sound constitution and able both physically and mentally to perform the duties of a Special Constable once appointed.
-The Home Office guidance states that applicants must have a body mass index (BMI) between 18-30.
+Applicants must be able both physically and mentally to perform the duties of a Special Constable once appointed.
+This means you must:

 Convictions or cautions will not necessarily prevent you from being a Special Constable - it will depend on their nature and the circumstances of the offence.
-Failure to disclose convictions or cautions will, however, result in your application being refused.
+Failure to disclose convictions or cautions will, however, result in your application being refused so please remember to declare any convictions, cautions or involvement with the police.

 Certain occupations may prevent applicants from becoming Special Constables, such as neighbourhood and street wardens and other uniformed patrol wardens, and those involved in the administration of the law.
 Other roles which are excluded include security occupations which hold a Security Industry Association (SIA) licence.

-Special Constables are in a privileged position regarding to access to information, and could be considered potentially vulnerable to corruption, so applicants should not be under pressure from debts or liabilities, and should be able to manage loans and debts sensibly.
+Special Constables are in a privileged position regarding to access to information, and could be considered potentially vulnerable to corruption, so applicants should be able to manage loans and debts sensibly.
 Debts which are within your means and are manageable are not a bar to appointment and most applicants will have debts, such as mortgages, undischarged student or other loans, and credit/store cards.